pra85/wordpress-css-optimization/docs/README.md

 The group filter enables to create bundles of stylesheets.
 The configuration is an array of JSON objects.
 Each object is a concat group and contains the required properties `match` (stylesheets to match) and `group` (object with group details).

-The plugin creates short CSS URLs by using a hash index.
-This means that the first concatenated stylesheets will have the filename `1.css`.
-The CDN option with CDN mask enables to load the stylesheets from `https://cdn.tld/1.css` resulting in the shortest URL possible.

 ![Concat Group Filter Editor](https://github.com/o10n-x/wordpress-css-optimization/blob/master/docs/images/concat-group-filter.png)

 `match` is an array with strings or JSON objects.
 The JSON object format contains the required property `string` (match string) and optional properties `regex` (boolean to enable regular expression match) and `exclude` (exclude from group).
 The match list determines which stylesheets are included in the group.